-The method for calculation of deferred tax asset is consistent between financial statements and Solvency II basis of preparation.
-NHBC's deferred tax asset is primarily driven by the NHBC defined benefit pension deficit and trading losses carried forward.
+The method for calculation of the deferred tax asset is consistent between financial statements and Solvency II basis of preparation.
+NHBC's deferred tax asset is primarily driven by the trading losses carried forward.
 A deferred tax asset is recognised when its recoverability is likely.
 Deferred tax assets are offset against deferred tax liabilities where right of offset exists.